HillaryDanan/spectral-representations/README.md

 ---

-*"The map is not the territory—but perhaps for some territories, the map must preserve continuity, not just topology."*
+*"The map is not the territory—but perhaps for some territories, we must preserve the waves, not just the boundaries.
+And perhaps language is the observer that collapses those waves into experienced reality."*

 *— Working hypothesis, November 2025*